Reading Time: 4 mins.

 Pull Request & Code Review

-Remember with regard to keeping the repository clean and simple, we’ve created a dedicated branching from master.
+Remember with regard to keeping the repository clean and simple, we’ve created a dedicated branching from the master.
 It means each of the development work hasn’t been stored in the main branch rather on the dedicated branches.
 So ultimately the aim of the Pull Request is to merge all those work into a single master branch and thereby, to make the patch open to peer review.

 Once the PR (Pull request) is done, an automatic review of the committed code takes place focusing on code quality, documentation standard and security.
 At the same time, every automated code review comes with some sort of limitations, and it is because of this reason, a final manual code review can be done by peers since the branch is made visible via PR.